CC-HIC/acamedics/README.md

 - Introduction to Probability (https://www.amazon.co.uk/Introduction-Probability-Chapman-Statistical-Science-ebook/dp/B00MMOJ19I/ref=sr_1_3?ie=UTF8&qid=1516904017&sr=8-3&keywords=introduction+to+probability) the companion text book to the above course
 - Khan academy (www.khanacademy.com)

-Other researches for developing in statistics:
+Other resources for developing in statistics:
 - Statistical rethinking (https://www.amazon.co.uk/Statistical-Rethinking-Bayesian-Examples-Chapman/dp/1482253445/ref=sr_1_1?ie=UTF8&qid=1516907232&sr=8-1&keywords=statistical+rethinking).
 This book is a full course in bayesian statistics.
 It takes a narrative approach, and goes easy on the maths.
 You'll get a lot more out of it if you have covered the STAT110 course first.

 ## Learning R